Freshman Admission Standards

 College of Education and Human Services

-- Family and Child Studies (all concentrations): 3.0 GPA
+- Family Science and Human Development (all concentrations): 3.0 GPA

 School of Business